th-we/deskflow-wiki/Developer-troubleshooting.md

 CMake caches configuration but doesn't invalidate the cache when the environment changes.
 Delete the `build` directory and re-run the configure step to create a fresh configuration.

-### Error: `The CXX compiler identification is unknown`
+### Windows error: `The CXX compiler identification is unknown`

-On Windows, if the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.
+If the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.